Barcelona Hotel Deals

 If you want to try a bit of everything, head down to La Boqueria, Barcelona’s large food market, which is an attraction in itself.
 From fresh bread, to olives, seafood and fish, there’s lots of quality produce to sample here.

-One of the most famous streets in Barcelona is La Rambla, a pedestrianised, tree-lined walkway lined with stalls, street performers, painters and much more.
-Lots of hotels in Barcelona are centred around this busy area.
+One of the most famous streets in Barcelona, and even in Spain, is La Rambla, a pedestrianised, tree-lined walkway lined with stalls, street performers, painters and much more.
+There is an abundance of Barcelona accommodation in this area with our hotels including:

 For souvenirs, WaWas on Carrer dels Carders is a great place to buy stylish t-shirts, mugs, bags etc. with a Barcelona theme, while La típica Candela is a shop that sells candles with distinct Spanish aromas, such as bread and tomato or Spanish omlette!